API Reference

 parse

-parse() returns a MindQLQuery plan with .command, .table, .conditions, and .limit:
+parse() returns a MindQLQuery plan:

 from engrava import parse, MindQLQuery